25prabhu10/notes/docs/Concepts/Metaprogramming.md

+---
+title: Metaprogramming
+description: An overview of metaprogramming concepts including macros, reflection, introspection, self-modification, and intercession
+---

 # Metaprogramming

-Metaprogramming is a programming technique in which computer programs have **the ability to treat other programs as their data**.
+Metaprogramming is a programming technique in which computer programs have **the ability to treat other programs as their data**

-- It means that a program can be designed to read, generate, analyze or transform other programs, and even modify itself while running.
+- It means that a program can be designed to read, generate, analyse or transform other programs, and even modify itself while running

-- In some cases, this allows programmers to minimize the number of lines of code to express a solution, in turn reducing development time.
+- In some cases, this allows programmers to minimize the number of lines of code to express a solution, in turn reducing development time

-- It also allows programs greater flexibility to efficiently handle new situations without recompilation.
+- It also allows programs greater flexibility to efficiently handle new situations without recompilation

 ## Macros